Volumetric Properties of the Convex Hull of an n-dimensional Brownian Motion: Comments and Possible Further Research

 \subsection{Comparison with a Gaussian Polytope}

 Fix a dimension $n$.
 For an integer $\alpha \in \mathbb{N}$, let $\Gamma_1,...,\Gamma_\alpha$ be independent standard Gaussian random vectors in $\RR^n$.
-We define $G_\alpha = conv(\Gamma_1,...,\Gamma_\alpha)$, the convex hull of independent Gaussian points.
+We define $G_\alpha = \Conv(\Gamma_1,...,\Gamma_\alpha)$, the convex hull of independent Gaussian points.
 The object $G_\alpha$ is usually referred to as a \emph{Gaussian polytope}.
-The study of the Gaussian polytope began in the 60's by R\'enyi and Sulanke, and ever since it has been deeply investigated (see \cite{CMR} for a survey). \\ \\
+The study of the Gaussian polytope began in the 60's by R\'enyi and Sulanke, and ever since it has been deeply investigated (see \cite{as,hr} and \cite{CMR}). \\

-For convex geometers, a central motivation in the investigation of random polytopes stems from the fact that random objects often admit a rather pathological behavior and thus often serve as counterexamples to certain conjectures.
+For geometers in convexity, a central motivation in the investigation of random polytopes stems from the fact that random objects often admit a rather pathological behavior and thus often serve as counterexamples to certain conjectures.
 A-priori, one may have expected that the Gaussian polytope may be used to serve as a counter example for certain phenomena related to the distribution of mass on convex bodies.
 Alas, results such as \cite{kk} and \cite{fleury} suggest that this object admits a quite regular and symmetric nature.
 It may therefore be interesting to try to find a construction of random polytopes that are, in some sense, as irregular and asymmetric as possible.
 Some of the estimate we obtained here may point to the fact that the behavior of the polytope $K_\alpha$ is less regular than the behavior of $G_\alpha$.
 We list some possible qualitative differences between those two constructions. \\ \\

-It can be seen (see e.g., \cite{fleury}, theorem 3) that the facets of $G_n$ admit a rather regular behavior in the sense that for any given family of simplices $\mathcal{C}$, the function $M_{G_\alpha}(t \mathcal{C})$ is rather concentrated around a specific value of $t$.
+It can be seen (see e.g., \cite{fleury}, Theorem 3) that the facets of $G_n$ admit a rather regular behavior in the sense that for any given family of simplices $\mathcal{C}$, the function $M_{G_\alpha}(t \mathcal{C})$ is rather concentrated around a specific value of $t$.
 In other words, there is a typical "correct" scale at which one expects to find most of the facets of $G_\alpha$.
-On the other hand, by theorem \ref{thmscaling}, we know that when $\alpha$ is rather large, one expects to find facets of the same shape at a wide range of scales, which suggests a less regular behavior. \\ \\
+On the other hand, by Theorem \ref{thmscaling}, we know that when $\alpha$ is rather large, one expects to find facets of the same shape at a wide range of scales, which suggests a less regular behavior. \\ \\